-Upon successful completion of this course, student will:
+Upon successful completion of the course, students will be able to:

-- Perform personal care skills in an organized manner ensuring the comfort and appropriate independence of the client/resident: - Apply an informed problem-solving process to the provision of care and assistance: - Provide personal care and assistance within the parameters of the HCA - Provide care and assistance in ways that maintain safety for self and others in a variety of contexts:
+- Perform personal care skills in an organized manner ensuring the comfort and appropriate independence of the client/resident. - Apply an informed problem-solving process to the provision of care and assistance. - Provide personal care and assistance within the parameters of the HCA. - Provide care and assistance in ways that maintain safety for self and others in a variety of contexts.

-DELIVERY METHODS & COURSE FORMAT
+COURSE FORMAT